top of page

 My name is Danielle Crowell

 I am a registered 500-hr Yoga Teacher, Pilates Instructor, and Personal Trainer, though I no longer actively teach classes.
-I am also a certified Life Coach and Girls Self Esteem Coach™, studying to become an NLP practitioner, and most recently, I am a Lazaris Nerve Release Technique™ certified practitioner.
+I am also a certified Life Coach and Girls Self Esteem Coach™, a Lazaris Nerve Release Technique™ certified practitioner, and studying to become a certified Mind-Body Coach.

 I am the podcast host of The Equestrian Connection by wehorse.